Dooobzyy/Swayam.Flask/README.md

 # Swayam.Flask
-This is my first project of python library flash please go through it!
+This is my first project of python library flask please go through it!